takingsss12/patterns/README.md

 # patterns
-Basic samples of GoF (Gang of Four) Java design patterns.
+Basic samples of GoF (Gang of Four) Java design patterns and other good stuff.